Audiobooks, Skype Lessons, and Homestays

 Finally, if you’re just looking for some audio lessons to supplement whatever other resources you’re learning with, FrenchPod101 could be a good alternative with a fairly low monthly subscription cost.

-What French Today lacks in a modern feel, it makes up for with quality content.
+Overall I came away quite impressed with French Today.
 If you’re not sure if it’s a good fit for you, I’d suggest trying out the free 2.5 hour audiobook.